 THE TEMPERATURE FACTOR fRsi

 In winter, the “average” room temperature is guaranteed by the combination of the thermal envelope and the heating system.
-The same happens in summer time, if the building is provided with a cooling system.
+The same happens in the summertime if the building is provided with a cooling system.
 However, this does not mean that the internal temperatures are even over the internal surfaces.
 Because of discontinuities of the envelope (thermal bridges), the internal temperature is lower than the “average”.
-In summer , temperatures at thermal bridges are higher, depending on the dynamic behaviour of the structure under the changing external conditions.
+In summer, temperatures at thermal bridges are higher, depending on the dynamic behavior of the structure under the changing external conditions.

 Raising the average temperature of the whole house by a few degrees does not help, because the surface temperature in the “weakest” spots remains lower.
 This phenomenon is caused by the fRsi temperature factor of the thermal bridge.